Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Introduction

 Just like the \CCO{} result, this can be viewed as a positive statement about the efficiency of equilibria.
 It turns out that there is only one possible rate vector at which queues can grow in a steady state.
 So if steady state is reached, it means that over a sufficiently long time horizon, the equilibrium does use the network in the most efficient way possible; queues only grow because they must, due to bottlenecks in the network.
 Further, this queue behavior at steady state can be efficiently characterized.

 While this result is already interesting in its own right, a very slight generalization of this also turns out to be the main technical ingredient in our proof of uniqueness and continuity.
-In fact, it is \emph{precisely} what one needs; there can be no way of showing uniqueness or continuity without showing this result about long-term behavior.
-It is in this sense that we mean that our result is fundamentally combinatorial, rather than analytic; our proof of convergence to steady state is, like the one of \CCO{}, based on a non-obvious potential related to a primal-dual program that characterizes possible steady-state situations.
+Our connection between these two questions shows in fact that continuity is \emph{equivalent} to convergence to steady-state in an appropriately defined subnetwork of the instance.
+Our proof of convergence to steady state is, like the one of \CCO{}, based on a non-obvious potential related to a primal-dual program that characterizes possible steady-state situations.
+In this sense our result on continuity, despite initial appearances, is fundamentally combinatorial rather than analytic.

+\paragraph{Piecewise-constant inflows.} While we have described the model and our results in the context of constant inflow, it is rather straightforward to see that continuity and uniqueness of equilibria with piecewise-constant inflows is an immediate consequence.

+Of course, our result on reaching steady state does not hold for piecewise-constant inflows in general\,---\,if the inflow is varying forever, we cannot expect queues to behave linearly.

+\paragraph{Single-commodity instances.} All our results can be extended to the more general single-commodity setting.
+In particular, they apply if all traffic has a common destination, but comes from multiple sources, each with a given inflow rate.
+This is of course very far from the generality where users have distinct origins and destinations, but is quite relevant for modeling morning peak traffic entering the central business district of a city.